flyteorg/flyte/rsts/deployment/multicluster.rst

 To achieve this, first, you have to create additional Kubernetes clusters.
 For now, let’s assume you have three Kubernetes clusters and that you can access them all with ``kubectl``.
 Let’s call these clusters ``cluster1``, ``cluster2``, and ``cluster3``.

 Next, deploy **just** the data-planes to these clusters.
-To do this, remove the data-plane components from the “flyte“ overlay, and create a new overlay containing **only** the data-plane resources.
+To do this, remove the data-plane components from the **flyte** overlay, and create a new overlay containing **only** the data-plane resources.

 Data Plane Deployment
 *********************